 Introduction

-”Hybrid learning” has become the latest buzzword over the last year during the Covid-19 pandemic.
-Google Trends (Figure 1) indicates a sharp increase in the number of searches of the term hybrid learning, from the onset of the pandemic and peaking during August 2020.
-The term is used by departments of education, institutions of higher learning and anyone wishing to introduce an innovative and up-to-date educational service or product to the world.
-Although the widespread use of the term began even before the Covid19 crisis, hybridity has become the need of the hour during the pandemic.
-These days, it feels like anything that is not hybrid is outdated and irrelevant.
+Hybrid learning has become a buzzword over the course of the Covid-19 pandemic.
+Google Trends indicates a sharp increase in the number of searches of the term hybrid learning, from the onset of the pandemic, with searches peaking during August 2020 (see Fig. 1).
+The term is used by departments of education, institutions of higher learning, and anyone wishing to introduce an innovative and up-to-date educational service or product to a broad audience.
+Although widespread use of the term began before the Covid-19 crisis, hybridity has become the need of the hour during the pandemic.
+In fact, there sometimes exists the impression that anything that is not hybrid is outdated and irrelevant.

-Figure 1 Hybrid learning in Google Trends, March 2020-February 2021.
+Figure 1 The popularity of Hybrid learning searches, as reflected in Google Trends between March 2020 and February 2021.

-Before proceeding on to formal definitions of learning, let us explore some examples of using the term hybrid in our everyday and business lives.
-Hybrid vehicles are already old news.
-They are vehicles that combine the activity of two engines: gasoline and electric, operating alternately according to driving conditions to reduce air pollution and save on fuel costs.
-In the field of medicine, hybrid medicine belongs to the field of tele-medicine.
-Current medical services are partially provided at home, through digital applications and devices that enable medical diagnosis and monitoring, such as ECG, or ear photography.
-Another example is a hospitalization room that is converted to an operating room within minutes.
-Among the advantages are multi-functional equipment, time saving, reduction of costs, and effective treatment.
-A new trend is emerging in the labor market too, where organizations seek to employ hybrid workers.
-These are multi-skilled workers who can, for example, combine technical skills, such as programming, with marketing skills, financial ability and others.
-The ability to see the business from different perspectives hold advantages for the organization, such as identifying opportunities, problem solving, innovation, and for the employees’ professional and personal development.
+Before moving on to formal definitions of learning, let us explore some examples of the use of the term hybrid in our everyday lives and workplaces.
+Hybrid vehicles are already a familiar concept.
+These vehicles combine the activity of two engines: gasoline and electric, operating alternately according to driving conditions, intended to reduce air pollution and save on fuel costs.
+In the field of medicine, hybrid medicine operates in the realm of telemedicine.
+Current medical services are partially provided at home through digital applications and devices that enable medical diagnosis and monitoring, such as via electrocardiograms, or ear imaging.
+Another example is a hospitalization room that can be converted into an operating room within minutes.
+Among the advantages are multi-functional equipment, saved time, reduced costs, and effective treatment.
+A new trend is also emerging in the labor market, where organizations seek to employ hybrid workers.
+These are multi-skilled workers who can, for example, combine technical skills, such as programming, with marketing skills, financial savvy, and so on.
+The ability to view a business from different perspectives holds advantages for an organization, such as the identification of opportunities, the capacity to solve problems and innovate, and also benefits employees’ professional and personal development.

-The above examples demonstrate the organizational, personal, economics and social benefits of hybridity for at least some of the stakeholders.
+The above examples demonstrate the organizational, personal, economic, and social benefits of hybridity for at least some stakeholders.
 However, the frequent use of the term hybrid does not suggest that it holds the same meaning in all cases.
-Moreover, there are various interpretations of the term even in a single field.
-With regard to education, the Covid19 crisis presents an excellent opportunity to discuss hybrid learning.
+Moreover, there are various interpretations of the term, even within a single field.
+With regard to education, the Covid-19 pandemic has presented an excellent opportunity to discuss hybrid learning.
 What are the different meanings of the term as they appear in the research literature?
 Are the meanings found related to technological developments?

 In the following sections we map out the various meanings of the term hybrid learning.
 The main perspective is on teaching and learning processes and environments, rather than highlighting aspects relating to educational institution management and economic efficiencies.
 In addition, we suggest an updated meaning of hybrid learning to create a common language among researchers and educators.
 Finally, we examine the contribution of the term to teaching, learning, and learning design.